-Two types of triangular elements are supported in CGNS, TRI_3 and TRI_6.
+Six types of triangular elements are supported in CGNS, TRI_3, TRI_6, TRI_9, TRI_10, TRI_12, and TRI_15.
 TRI_3 elements are composed of three nodes located at the three geometric corners of the triangle.
 TRI_6 elements have three additional nodes located at the middles of the three edges.
+The cubic forms of triangular elements, TRI_9 and TRI_10 contain two interior nodes along each edge, and an interior face node in the case of TRI_10.
+The quartic forms of triangular elements, TRI_12 and TRI_15 contain three interior nodes along each edge, and three interior face nodes in the case of TRI_15.